UCL-Japan

 Every year, pre-university students from UK sixth form colleges and Japanese high schools enjoy cultural interaction through various educational activities and events held at UCL (University College London) and the University of Cambridge.

-The UCL-Japan Youth Challenge 2023 was held on campus in the UK between 22nd July and 30th July 2023.
+The UCL-Japan Youth Challenge 2026 is going to be held on campus in the UK between Saturday 25th July and Sunday 2nd August 2026.

 Programme outline